Mergers and acquisitions Fintech France : how to turn M&A signals into pipeline

 “Congrats on the acquisition, integrating two Fintech stacks under ACPR supervision is no small task.
 Happy to share what we’ve seen work (and not work) for similar teams in France.”

-This is not a sales message.
+That’s not a sales message.
 It’s a positioning message.
-You are signaling expertise and patience.
+You’re signaling expertise and patience.

 This is when pain becomes visible.
 New reporting lines cause friction.
 Duplicate tools get flagged in budget reviews.
 Compliance gaps surface during due diligence hand-offs.